mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 Well, you don`t have to worry too much in the coming years, because this is where caregiver robots come in.
-Particularly, in my PhD
+For example, in my PhD
-I have studied, understood and implemented algorithms of nonlinear dynamics and working towards the automatic measurement of human movement variability using artificial neural networks[5].
+I have studied, understood and implemented algorithms of nonlinear dynamics to measure human movement variability and I am working towards the use of artificial neural networks for automatic recognition of human movement variability[5].

-Application of my research in the field of Human-Robot Interaction are many, for example example, in the last decade, experimental robots, mainly Japanese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipes for cooking, fold towels or even dispense pills[3].
+Application of my research are many, in the last decade, for example, experimental robots, mainly Japanese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipes for cooking, fold towels or even dispense pills[3].
 Recently, in the last five years robots like
 Paro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds active.
-Another example is Pepper, a personal humanoid robot, that has the power to read and respond to human emotions[0] and the list goes on and on.
+Another example is Pepper and NAO, personal humanoid robots, that have the power to read and respond to human emotions[0] and the list goes on and on.